Syria says two bishops kidnapped by rebels

 "In its modern history Aleppo has not seen such critical and painful times...Christians have been attacked and kidnapped in monstrous ways and their relatives have paid big sums for their release," he told Reuters.

-In the central city of Homs, which saw the heaviest bloodshed earlier this year, he said several churches and Christian centers had been damaged in the fighting.
+In the central city of Homs, which saw the heaviest bloodshed earlier this year, he said several churches and Christian centres had been damaged in the fighting.

 "Until a few months ago the idea of escaping had not crossed the minds of the Christians, but after the danger worsened it has become the main topic of conversation."

-Writing in January, Yazigi said was important that the uprisings known as the "Arab Spring" should not jeopardize centuries of religious diversity in the Middle East.
+Writing in January, Yazigi said was important that the uprisings known as the "Arab Spring" should not jeopardise centuries of religious diversity in the Middle East.

-"What is the spring without the diversity and richness of colors in comparison with the haze...of winter?
+"What is the spring without the diversity and richness of colours in comparison with the haze...of winter?
 Diversity is richness while monochromatic uniformity is a ticking bomb that kills its owner," he said.

 (Additional reporting by Khaled Yacoub Oweis; Editing by Michael Roddy)